As a surrogate mother you would have a baby for another couple. They could be people you know or strangers.

 For the intended parents to become the child's legal parents they will need to ask a court to make a "parental order".

 They need to apply for a parental order within 6 months of the child's birth.
-You and the other legal parent will need to agree to the order.
-You can do this 6 weeks after the birth.
+They can do this 6 weeks after the birth.

 Types of surrogacy